Chart Color Schemes

 Deagon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely affecting the region: Taigum Gardens Estate (Stages 3 & 4), Lomandra Park Estate, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Bridgeman Downs Neighbourhood Plan.
-The following list details those most relevant.
+Five projects identified by AreaSearch are expected to impact the area: Taigum Gardens Estate (Stage 3 & 4), Lomandra Park Estate, Gateway Motorway, Bracken Ridge to Pine River Upgrade, and Bridgeman Downs Neighbourhood Plan.

 Professional plan users can use the search below to filter and access additional projects.